bryanbraun/bryanbraun.github.io/_posts/2014-11-27-every-possible-way-to-define-a-javascript-function.md

       </td>

       <td>
         This is a combination of the variable assignment expression and the immediately invoked function (both demonstrated above).
-One neat application for the named variety of this is to make recursive functions more readable, by <a href="http://fitzgeraldnick.com/weblog/27/">substituting arguments.callee with your function name</a>.
+One neat application for the named variety of this is to make recursive functions more readable, by substituting arguments.callee with your function name.
       </td>
     </tr>